 Current Planning Effort

 In order to show attainment of the 24-hour fine particulate standard, an area must demonstrate that it has met the standard during three consecutive years.
-The Sacramento region was able to show that the standard had been achieved during the 2010-2012 period.
-The Yolo-Solano AQMD and the other air districts of the region subsequently submitted a request to the U.S. EPA for a redesignation to attainment of the standard.
-The districts also developed and submitted a “clean data finding” and a maintenance plan to EPA.
-The clean data finding demonstrates that the standard has been met during a given three-year period, and the maintenance plan demonstrates how the standard will continue to be met in future years.
+The Sacramento region was able to show that the standard had been achieved during the 2009-2011 period.
+The Yolo-Solano AQMD and the other air districts of the region subsequently prepared a PM2.5 maintenance plan and redesignation request.
+The plan was submitted to ARB, but before it could be forwarded to EPA, there were some PM2.5 exceedances in late 2012.

 While achieving the 24-hour national standard for fine particulates is the primary focus for the Sacramento Region, the EPA has also adopted an annual standard for fine particulates.
 This standard was tightened in 2012, but the Yolo-Solano AQMD and the rest of the Sacramento Region are consistently below it.